Potential London NFL franchise: Logistics

 Speaking after talks with the UK government, Dan Marino argued that probably the biggest challenge facing a London franchise is the physical logistics of moving the staff and equipment across the Atlantic for every away game.
 To overcome this, he speculated that the NFL might follow the example of other sports like basketball and baseball, where some teams play away games in back to back series of three or four games, allowing the team to stay in the US for this part of their schedule.
 It has been noted that this approach may be problematic as it requires players to spend multiple weeks at a time away from home (whether home is in the US or London), something they would not have to do in a US based franchise.
 The NFL's use of a salary cap would also make using financial incentives to overcome this problematic.
-For the 2018 season, the league aims to test the concept of one of the teams playing back-to-back games in London.
+For the 2018 season, the league aimed for one of the teams to play back-to-back games in London.